Posted on:

 Step 1: Copy the direct GIF URL from a site like Giphy or Tenor

-Step 2: Go to Insert > Image > By URL
+Step 2: Insert > Image > By URL

-Step 3: Paste the GIF URL and click Insert
+Step 3: Paste the URL and click Insert

 Best GIF Sources:

-- Giphy is the largest GIF library on the internet
+- Giphy : The largest GIF library online

-Note: GIFs only animate when you are in Presentation/Present mode.
+Important: GIFs only animate in Presentation (Present) mode.
 In edit mode, they appear as static images.
+Don’t panic when your funny GIFs don’t move during editing.
+It’s completely normal.

 How to Add a Voiceover to Google Slides